-At the end of my last semester of college, I went to a marriage workshop led by Aaron and Whitney Burke.
-They talked about how when a girl decides she loves someone, it is incredibly hard for her to come back from that, a simple yet timeless truth that explained why my heartbreak was so hard to overcome.
+At the end of my last semester of college, I went to a marriage workshop where they talked about how, when a girl decides she loves someone, it is incredibly hard for her to come back from that, a simple yet timeless truth that explained why my heartbreak was so hard to overcome.

 I made the mistake of deciding he was the one for me too soon.
 If I had waited two months, I could have avoided a lot of pain.

 “I adjure you, O daughters of Jerusalem, that you not stir up or awaken love until it pleases.”-Song of Solomon 8:4